 Late in 2013 I tried my hand at ghostwriting mysteries for middle grade readers.
-The dream opportunity (thanks to my agent) was for a well-known series, starring an iconic girl sleuth (who shall remain nameless here as an act of professional discretion and intentional search engine befuddlement).
+The dream opportunity was for a well-known series, starring a girl sleuth.

 In the process of working out if my stories suited the newest incarnation of the mystery series, I generated a half-dozen plot ideas, outlined two full stories, and wrote the first quarter of one, all of which kept me rather busy from August to the end of the year.
 The Scarlet Robe Mystery was set in a quirky curio shop in San Francisco’s Chinatown.
 Foul Play at Winterfest took place at a country club’s winter festival and featured a British boy band.
 (The original title I pitched was Major Meltdown at the Snow Ball.
 How fun is that?)